replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 This `Application` resource is not unique to the Replicated Platform.
 It's also not required for the appliance installation experience.

-We'll start with adding the basic Replicated `Application` resource for basic branding, then we'll expand on it a bit.
+We'll start with adding the Replicated `Application` resource for basic branding, then we'll expand on it a bit.
 We're going to skip the SIG `Application` for this lab.